 If you’re inactive for more than 90 minutes, your Incognito session will end.
 You’ll then be returned to the last account you used.
 The next time you open YouTube, you’ll get a message letting you know that you’re no longer Incognito.

 Everything you do while in Incognito mode is private.
-So, when you try to do something public like commenting or subscribing, you'll be asked to sign in to complete that action.
+When you try to do something public like commenting or subscribing, you'll be asked to sign in to complete that action.